Cavalia/Cavalia/README.md

 ##Features

 Cavalia is a main-memory database system specifically designed for modern multicore architectures.
 It aims at providing a generalized framework for comparing different concurrency-control mechanisms.
 A highlight in Cavalia is that new hardware features (e.g., NUMA, HTM, and NVRAM) are judiciously leveraged for achieving higher level of concurrency when processing massive volume of transactions.

+##News
+__[May 2016]__ I have successfully migrated (almost) all the concurrency-control protocols implemented in Cavalia to [Peloton](https://github.com/cmu-db/peloton), a main-memory database management system for real-time analytics.
+Cavalia will remain to be a research prototype for developing new techniques in transaction processing.

-**If you would like to see how a product-level database system implements different concurrency-control protocols, please check [Peloton](https://github.com/cmu-db/peloton), a street strength database management system for real-time analytics.
-Contact me for more information!** _--Yingjun Wu_
+**If you would like to see how each concurrency-control protocols behave in a product-level main-memory database system, please don't hesitate to contact me.** _--Yingjun Wu \<yingjun AT comp.nus.edu.sg\>_

 ##Disclaimers